DataBiosphere/terra-cli/README.md

 #### Reference in file
 To use a workspace reference in a file or config that will be read by an application, do not escape the environment variable.
-Since this will be running inside the Docker container, there is no need to escape it.
+Since this will be running inside the Docker container or local process, there is no need to escape it.

 Example `nextflow.config` file that includes a reference to the backing Google project.
 ```